captn3m0/msgboy/README.markdown

 * Grouping of items in the dashboard (by source, and by topic).
 * Set git tags when bumping
 * Throttle down importing of sources, to avoid slowness at setup.
 Since everything happens in the background.
 It's ok to take more time.
+* Show messages when there was no subscription performed at all...

 ## Publishers